iAmGroute/NPTpy/TreeOfOwnership.md

         counter = int
 ```
 As you can see, the object's name is added on the left, then spaces the `=` followed by 1 space, then the object's type.
-The objects that are owned by an object, are idented using 4 spaces.
+The objects that are owned by an object, are indented using 4 spaces.

 However, usually, we do not care about trivial objects and so omit them from the TOO.
 Which objects are considered trivial depends on the application, in this case, we could consider primitive types to be trivial.